gogins/csound-extended/OM2Csound/README.md

 See https://github.com/gogins/csound-extended/commits/develop for the commit log.

+## Usage

+Just like the regular OM2Csound.

 ## Installation

-First install the regular OM2Csound library.
+First install the regular OM2Csound library in the regular way.
 Then, copy the sources/csound-synth.lisp and sources/csound-preferences.lisp files from here over the regular files.